iamkirankumaryadav/Library/Data Science/Regularization.md

 Ideal Value of Lambda produces Model that Generalizes Well on New Unseen Data, Ideal Value of Lambda is Data Dependent, so need some Tuning.

-# Lasso ( L1 ) | Slope | :
-- Loss Function ( Sum of Squared Error ) + lambda * | Slope |
-- LASSO ( Least Absolute Shrinkage and Selection Operator ) | Add Absolute Sum of Coefficient to Cost Function,
-- Lasso tends to make Coefficients to Absolute Zeros which Reduces Features.
-- Lasso Encourages Simple Sparse Model ( Model with Few Parameters )
-- Lasso Removes Variable if there is Multicollinearity ( Lasso Eliminates the Coefficient ( Variable ) )

-# Ridge ( L2 ) ( Slope ) <sup>2</sup> :
-- Loss Function ( Sum of Squared Error ) + lambda * Square ( Slope )
-- Ridge decreases | Minimizes the Complexity of Model
-- But does not Reduce Number of Variables ( Do not Remove any Irrelevant Feature ).
-- Ridge Never Sets the Value of Coefficient to Absolute Zero.
-- Analyze Data that Suffers from Multicollinearity.
-- Performs L2 Regularization.

 # Elastic Net :
 - Elastic Net combines L1 and L2 and does not Eliminates Highly Colliner Coefficient ( Slope )